 The Broader Talc Litigation

-More than 67,000 talc lawsuits remain pending against J&J in federal and state courts nationwide.
+More than 67,000 talc lawsuits are pending in the federal MDL against J&J, with tens of thousands more in state courts nationwide.
 The cases involve two primary cancer types: mesothelioma (linked to asbestos fibers in talc) and ovarian cancer (linked to talc application in the genital area).

 In 2023, the World Health Organization’s International Agency for Research on Cancer assessed that talc exposure “probably” increases cancer risk, particularly for ovarian cancer.
 That assessment added scientific weight to claims that had been mounting in courtrooms for years.